RAM & ROM Primer

 Random Access Memory

-A random access memory (RAM) is one in which the locations in the semiconductor memory can be written to or read from in any order, at approximately the same speed, regardless of the physical location of data inside the memory.
-Most RAMs are said to be volatile: Volatile memory only keeps its data as long as the device is powered, but data is lost when power is cut off.
+Random access memory (RAM) allows data to be read from or written to any memory location in roughly the same amount of time, regardless of where that data physically sits inside the chip.
+Most RAMs are volatile: they only keep data as long as the device has power.
+Data is lost when power is cut off.
 The main difference between volatile and non-volatile memory is the process used to hold data.
-Non-volatile memory devices such as hard drives use more complicated mechanisms to keep the integrity of the data regardless of power states.
-These mechanisms typically increases read and/or write time.
+Non-volatile storage technologies use different physical mechanisms to retain data without power.
+These mechanisms typically increase read and/or write time compared to volatile RAM.

 Volatile random-access semiconductor memory comes in two main forms: static random-access memory (SRAM) and dynamic random-access memory (DRAM).